JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 This paper presents a production-validated multi-region architecture that transforms cloud network implementation from O(n²) configuration to O(n) through compositional Terraform modules employing pure function transformations that infer mesh relationships, generate routing tables, and apply security rules automatically.
 Using a 9-VPC, 3-region deployment as a reference implementation, the system produces ~1,800 AWS resources from ~150 lines of configuration input, yielding a 12× code amplification factor and reducing deployment time from 45 hours to 90 minutes—a 30× speedup.
 The design introduces an O(1) NAT Gateway scaling model by consolidating egress infrastructure into one VPC per region, reducing NAT Gateway count from 18 to 6 and achieving 67% cost savings ($4,665 annually).

-Mathematical analysis demonstrates linear configuration growth for quadratic topologies, configuration entropy reduction of 10.6×, and cost-performance break-even thresholds for Transit Gateway versus VPC Peering data paths.
+Mathematical analysis demonstrates linear configuration growth for quadratic topologies, configuration entropy reduction of 33% (3.5 bits: 10.6 → 7.1), and cost-performance break-even thresholds for Transit Gateway versus VPC Peering data paths.
 This work contributes a domain-specific language (DSL) for AWS mesh networking built on pure function composition and compiler-style intermediate representation transforms, enabling declarative topology programming and opening a path toward formally verified, automated cloud network design.

 2. Introduction